Cardiac Rehabilitation

 OUR RESULTS

-Since its inception, our Unit has assessed 960 patients, of whom 460 have participated in the cardiac rehabilitation program.
-Of the patients treated in Phase II (approximately 460), the patients had the following characteristics:
+Since our Unit opened, it has assessed 960 patients, 460 of whom have participated in the cardiac rehabilitation programme.
+The characteristics of the approximately 460 Phase II patients are as follows:

-• 95% had been diagnosed with ischemic heart disease, of which 40% had undergone aortocoronary bypass surgery, and the remaining 5% had surgically treated valvular heart disease.
+• 95% had been diagnosed with ischemic heart disease, 40% of whom underwent aortocoronary bypass surgery, and the remaining 5% had surgically treated valvular heart disease.

 • The average age was 52.38 years (25-71).

-• With a slight predominance of professions involving physical exertion (55.2%).
+• There was a slight predominance of professions involving physical exertion (55.2%).

 The predominant cardiovascular risk factors were smoking (85%), hypercholesterolemia (68%), hypertension (40%), diabetes (21%), and sedentary lifestyle (70%).

-After the Phase II cardiac rehabilitation program, 90% improved their functional capacity, as measured by an exercise stress test.
-At the end of the program, the cardiovascular risk factors (CVRFs) best controlled by patients were:
+After the Phase II cardiac rehabilitation programme, 90% improved their functional capacity, measured with an exercise stress test.
+At the end of the programme, the best controlled cardiovascular risk factors (CVRF) were:

 • Hypertension